StrutFit/iOSSDK/README.md

 1. use https://github.com/StrutFit/iOSSDK to import the library into your xcode project.
 Plseae use the latest version (you can see this in releases)
 2. StruFit library should be created as follows each time a user visits a product display page.

-4. Below an example of how the StrutFit library should be implemented inside a view controller.
+4. Below an example of how the StrutFit library should be implemented inside a view controller. (example for project using Swift with StoryBoard)

 ```ruby
 import UIKit